linrax: A JAX Compatible, Simplex Method Linear Program Solver: Introduction

 \section{Introduction}

 Constrained optimization is an important tool in robotics and control and appears in many forms.
-For example, techniques like Model-Predictive Control (MPC)~\cite{andersson_casadi_2019}, Control-Lyapunov functions (CLFs)~\cite{sontag_control-lyapunov_1999}, and Control-Barrier functions (CBFs)~\cite{ames_control_2019} choose control inputs \emph{at each point in time} as the solution of an optimization problem.
-Linear programs (LPs)~\cite{dantzig_linear_2016} are a valuable subset of optimization problems that are capable of synthesizing plans or control policies~\cite{bahreinian_robust_2021} and verifying the safe operation of complex control systems through reachability analysis~\cite{harwood_efficient_2016}.
-LPs are also useful in broader contexts such as transportation, resource allocation, and game theory~\cite{dantzig_linear_2016}.

-Optimization-based control frameworks have been facilitated by modern advances in computational power.
-A rich ecosystem of software optimizers~\cite{2020SciPy-NMeth, gurobi} now exists, making it easy to embed these problems into a larger pipeline.
-Many solvers also support additional features such as automatic differentiation~\cite{diamond2016cvxpy} and GPU parallelization~\cite{spampinato2009linear}, enabling optimization-based policies to use gradient information and scale efficiently with problem size.
+For example, techniques like Model-Predictive Control (MPC)~\cite{anderssonCasADiSoftwareFramework2019}, Control-Lyapunov functions (CLFs)~\cite{sontagControlLyapunovFunctions1999}, and Control-Barrier functions (CBFs)~\cite{amesControlBarrierFunctions2019} choose control inputs \emph{at each point in time} as the solution of an optimization problem.
+Linear programs (LPs)~\cite{dantzigLinearProgrammingExtensions2016} are a valuable subset of optimization problems that are capable of synthesizing plans or control policies~\cite{bahreinianRobustPathPlanning2021} and verifying the safe operation of control systems through reachability analysis~\cite{harwoodEfficientPolyhedralEnclosures2016}.
+Optimization-based control frameworks have been facilitated by modern advances in computational power, including a rich ecosystem of software optimizers~\cite{2020SciPy-NMeth, gurobi}.
+Many such solvers support additional features such as automatic differentiation~\cite{diamond2016cvxpy} and GPU parallelization~\cite{spampinato2009linear}, making it possible to embed optimization problems into gradient-based, scalable control pipelines.